-- 5.31 At the start of the PFS programme and in the Resident Impact Assessment attached to the original Canonbury East LTN experimental traffic orders (the RIA was signed on 10 July 2020) the council committed to engage with disabled groups to gain a greater understanding of the impacts on disabled people who rely on motor vehicle transport and are therefore more likely to be impacted by different travel routes and a possibly increase in journey time.
+- 5.37 At the start of the PFS programme and in the Resident Impact Assessment attached to the original Canonbury West LTN experimental traffic orders (the RIA was signed on 23 September 2020) the council committed to engage with disabled groups to gain a greater understanding of the impacts on disabled people who rely on motor vehicle transport and are therefore more likely to be impacted by different travel routes and a possibly increase in journey time.
 This engagement took the form of a number of officer meetings with disability groups and groups representing people who have complex mobility needs.
-Groups met include: Disability Action in Islington, the Carers' Forum, Islington Parents' Forum, London Travel Watch, Transport for All, Keeping Safe sub-group, Power and Control.
-Officers have also had email exchanges with Horizon on cycle schemes, low traffic neighbourhoods and pavement obstructions. - 5.32 Since this original engagement and the announcement of the blue badge exemption policy the council has continued to engage with groups representing people with disabilities through a number of meetings, emails, and drop-in sessions.
-A more comprehensive summary of the engagement which has taken place with groups representing disabled people can be found in Appendix 6 section 3G.
+Groups met include: Disability Action in Islington, the Carers' Forum, Islington Parents' Forum, London Travel Watch, Transport for All, Keeping Safe subgroup, Power and Control.
+Officers have also had email exchanges with Horizon on cycle schemes, low traffic neighbourhoods and pavement obstructions.
+Local engagement took the form of engagement with members of the Help On Your Doorstep group at the Walter Sickert Community Centre, which is within the Canonbury West LTN area. - 5.38 Since this original engagement and the announcement of the blue badge exemption policy the council has continued to engage with groups representing people with disabilities through a number of meetings, emails, and drop-in sessions.
+A more comprehensive summary of the engagement which has taken place with groups representing disabled people can be found in Appendix 6.
 The requests to extend the Blue Badge exemptions made by these groups has been carefully considered in the Equalities Impact Assessment (EqIA) found in Appendix 4 (since December 2021, the council now produces EqIAs rather than RIAs, but both documents fulfil our Public Sector Equality Duty under the Equality Act 2010).
 The council will continue to engage directly with groups representing disabled people and disabled individuals as part of the wider people-friendly streets programme.
-Further feedback will be taken into account in a final decision on the experimental traffic order for the Canonbury East LTN.
+Further feedback will be taken into account in a final decision on the experimental traffic order for the Canonbury West LTN.